abrar-aslam1/wedding-vendor-chronicles/README-subcategory-update.md

-# Vendor Subcategory Feature Update
+# Vendor Subcategories Update

-This update adds subcategories to multiple vendor types, improving the user experience by allowing users to filter vendors by specific specialties and styles.
+This document outlines the subcategories that have been added for each vendor type in the Wedding Vendor Chronicles application.

+## Implementation Details

+Subcategories have been implemented for all vendor categories to allow users to filter vendors by specific specialties or services.
+The subcategories are currently hardcoded in the `src/config/subcategories.ts` file, which can be easily updated or extended as needed.

+The implementation includes:
+- A new configuration file with hardcoded subcategories for each vendor type
+- Updated SearchForm component to display appropriate subcategories based on the selected vendor category
+- Proper slug conversion to ensure category names match between the UI and the data structure

-## Subcategories Added
+## Subcategories by Vendor Type

 ### Wedding Planners
 - Full-Service Planning